anjanakalu/java/JS_CODING_BY_TOPICs.md

 1. Count Vowels in a String.
 (Input: "hello geek", Output: 4)
 2. Reverse a String Without Using the Reverse Method (Using a For Loop).
 (Input: "GeeksForGeeks", Output: "skeeGroFskeeG")  ✅
 3. Check if a String Contains Another String in JavaScript.
-(Input: 'GeeksForGeeks', 'For', Output: true)
+(Input: 'GeeksForGeeks', 'For', Output: true)  [*indexOf, includes]
 4. Sort an Array of Strings in Ascending or Descending Order.
 (Input: ["banana", "apple", "cherry"], Output (Ascending): ["apple", "banana", "cherry"], Output (Descending): ["cherry", "banana", "apple"])
 5. Write a Program to Reverse a String in JavaScript.
 (Input: "GeeksForGeeks", Output: "skeeGroFskeeG")
 6. Write a Program to Reverse a sentence in JavaScript.
 (Input: "i like GeeksForGeeks", Output: "skeeGroFskeeG ekil i")  ✅